-The vast majority of dentists recommend their patients use electric toothbrushes because they are far more effective than manual brushing.
+Electric toothbrushes make a terrific contributor to personal wellness, especially if you’re looking for something to elevate your game.
+Most dentists recommend their patients use electric toothbrushes because they’re far more effective than manual brushing.

-As one of the most popular toothbrush brands in the world, Oral B has an extensive list of electric toothbrushes to choose from and if you’re dealing with your first Oral B model, learning how to change the toothbrush head is imperative.
+As one of the most popular toothbrush brands in the world, Oral B has an extensive selection of electric toothbrushes to choose from.
+If you’re dealing with your first Oral B model, learning how to change the toothbrush head is imperative.

-In this guide, you will not only learn how to easily change your electric toothbrush head, but also how often you should replace them and the different type of brush heads available.
+In this guide, you’ll learn how to easily change your electric toothbrush head, how often you should replace them, and the different type of brush heads available.

-Before you even start handling your new toothbrush head, you’re going to want to wash and dry your hands.
+Before you even start handling your new toothbrush head, wash and dry your hands.
 You should only touch your toothbrush with clean hands to avoid transferring germs to it.

-All Oral B models come with a special switch known as the “Quick Release” which is specifically designed to make swapping your toothbrush head easier than ever before.
-All you have to do is press the blue or white switch and your old toothbrush head will be loosened from the base unit.
+All Oral B models come with a special switch known as the “Quick Release” specifically designed to make swapping your toothbrush head easier than ever.
+Just press the blue or white switch and your old toothbrush head loosens from the base unit.

-The next step is to simply pull the old brush head off of the base of the electric toothbrush.
-The Quick Release valve should have already loosened the head off of the unit, but if it’s giving you some resistance then try pushing the button again and pulling a little harder.
+Next, simply pull the old brush head off of the base of the electric toothbrush.
+The Quick Release valve should have already loosened the head from the unit.
+If it’s giving you some resistance, try pushing the button again and pulling a little harder.

 Now that your old toothbrush head has been removed and thrown out, you can put your new one on.
-Make sure that you line up the nodes at the bottom of the brush head with the sockets on the base of your toothbrush and press the two together until you hear an audible snap.
+Make sure that you line up the nodes at the bottom of the brush head with the sockets on the base of your toothbrush.
+Press the two together until you hear an audible snap.

 Next, you’re going to want to make sure that the brush head is working properly by powering on the unit.
 Be sure to pay close attention to whether the head is oscillating or turning properly and ensure that the vibrations from the toothbrush are frequent.

 As one of the most common questions about electric toothbrushes, more people are wondering how often they should change their electric toothbrush heads.
-Although we’d all like to assume that you don’t have to change the head until the bristles are entirely worn down, that’s certainly not the case, as there are plenty of reasons as to why you might want to consider switching out the heads.
+Although we’d all like to assume that you don’t have to change the head until the bristles are entirely worn down, that’s certainly not the case.
+There are plenty of reasons as to why you might want to consider switching out the heads.

 There are plenty of different types of Oral B electric toothbrush head, including:

-Changing your brush heads is an incredibly important part of oral hygiene as every time you brush, microscopic bacteria and germs make their way into the bristles of the brush head.
+Changing your brush heads is an essential part of oral hygiene.
+Every time you brush, microscopic bacteria and germs make their way into the bristles of the brush head.
 By regularly replacing the head of your electric toothbrush, you’ll always have the healthiest and deepest clean possible.